 Take care of due diligence.
 Make sure to find out how many people will attend the pitch, and make sure you have enough copies to go around.
 To come up short might make you look amateurish and unprepared.

 The complexity and heft of your Film Project File will depend on how far you are in the development process.
-If you are submitting this as part of a Festival or grant competition, follow any content or format requirements they might have.
+If you are submitting this to film festivals or grant competition, follow any content or format requirements they might have.
 Different institutions may have particular demands.
 You can put together a master file to adjust to order.

-No matter where you are in the process, these are basic components of a Film Project File:
+No matter where you are in the film production process, these are basic components of a Film Project File:

 If you include your full script, you are already putting it in the hands of decision-makers.
 You want to make it easy for them to have access to the work.
 Objective achieved!
 The rest of the Project file aims to convince people to read the script.
 It is geared to convincing people of actually dedicating the time necessary to reading the script.
 Make sure you have your copyrights in order.
 You are releasing your baby into the world, and you need to be protected.